eye-division/eyegallery/_gallery/_defaults.md

     resize_style: "contain"
     mime_type: "image/jpeg"
 _comments:
-    title: Add a Gallery title
+  title: Gallery title
+  permalink: Be careful editing this
-    main_image_path: This is the image used to represent your gallery
+  main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
+  image_description: May only be used in the close up of an image

 ---